Bolesław III Wrymouth: Rebellion of Skarbimir

 During Bolesław's Pomeranian campaign a rebellion led by Count Palatine Skarbimir from the Awdaniec family began.
-The rebellion was quelled by the prince in 1117 and the mutinous nobleman was blinded as punishment.
+The rebellion was quelled by the duke in 1117 and the mutinous nobleman was blinded as punishment.
 The conflict between Bolesław and the Awdaniec family is difficult to explain due to the lack of sources.
 The cause was probably the growing influence of the family, Skarbimir's ambition, and his jealousy of Bolesław and his increased popularity.
 Other probable factors were the desire to establish Władysław II, Bolesław's first-born son, as the sole ruler after his death, or Boleslaw's fears of losing his position, as had happened in the conflict with Sieciech.
 It was also suggested that Skarbimir contacted the Pomeranians and Vladimir II Monomakh, Grand Prince of Kievan Rus'.
 Medieval historiography also associated the rebellion with the Law of Succession issued by Boleslaw.
 The underlying inheritance controversy arose between 1115 and 1116, after the birth of his second son Leszek, first of his second marriage.
 According to one hypothesis, Skarbimir objected to the adoption of the statute, which changed the traditional Polish succession customs.
 In the suppression of the rebellion a major role was played by Piotr Włostowic of the Labedz family, who replaced Skarbimir as Count Palatine.
 On his defeat, Skarbimir received a minor punishment from Bolesław.
 The rebellion of Skarbimir also underlined the importance of the conquest of Gdańsk Pomerania.